tunmsk/nextgen-facebook/readme.txt

 = 8.20.1.2 =

-2015/12/29 - Important update - Fixed an Open Graph image size definition issue on the front-end.
+2015/12/29 - Important update: Fixed an Open Graph image size definition issue on the front-end.

 = 8.20.1.1 =